-Do you want to become a CPA in Pennsylvania?
+Do you want to become a Certified Public Accountant (CPA) in Pennsylvania?
 To become a CPA in Pennsylvania, you must adhere to a unique set of rules and requirements to take the CPA Exam and get your CPA license.
 Read on to learn about these requirements.

 Understanding Pennsylvania CPA Requirements